Trip Types

 Level 3: Expedition

 This was great introduction to an area (Alaska) that I would find difficult or impossible to pull off myself.
 The trip was extremely well organized in advance and executed essentially flawlessly.
-We had great guides and really gelled very well as a group.
+We had great guides and gelled well as a group.

 Thomas H

 Our Expedition trips are the most advanced that we offer, and designed to be capstone backpacking experiences and to teach expert-level skills.
+In 2025 we are offering Expedition-level trips in four locations: Utah, Alaska, California, and Yellowstone.

 Due to the risky and committing nature of these trips, we expect that you will arrive in requisite fitness and with dialed-in gear and skills.